Expunging DCS and CHINs cases

 Individuals in this situation must wait one year from the original arrest date to be able to petition to get the records destroyed (unless they obtain permission to file early from the prosecutor).Once granted, it is up to the petition to distribute the order to the agencies which hold the criminal records having to do with the case.
 Lastly, there is no amount of time given for when cases are automatically expunged.
 It doesn’t matter if the case is 25 years old or older, it is still out there and tied to your record.
 Again, people often tell us they figured a case was off their record due to it being a very old case.
 This is not the case.

 With so much on the line, it’s essential that you hire an experienced Indianapolis Expungement lawyer to help fight for your rights and enable you to have a better future.
-Whether it is clearing up a CHINs case or a few bad choices when you were younger, the expungement attorneys at Banks & Brower, LLC. are here to help.
+Whether it is clearing up a CHINs case or a few bad choices when you were younger, the Indianapolis expungement attorneys at Banks & Brower, LLC. are here to help.
 We have filed for expungement all over the state of Indiana and have the knowledge of how to best tailor your case to your situation.
-Give us a call at (317) 870-0019 or email us at email@example.com.
+Give us a call at (317) 870-0019 or email us at firstname.lastname@example.org.